Ireland’s best personal loans

 • Length of the term: The longer the loan term, the more interest you’ll pay on your borrowing.

-• Your credit history Your credit rating also affects the interest rate you’re given.
+• Your credit history Your credit rating also affects your interest rate.
 Here’s how to check your credit record.

 Personal loan calculator